mazlo/lod-graph-analysis/README.md

 ### Data Sets

+For the analysis to run with data sets from the LOD cloud we have prepared 280 data sets for efficient graph analysis.
+That means in particular that each data set, (1) was downloaded, (2) checked and fixed for a valid media type, (3) converted into n-triples (if necessary) and merged into one file (if archived), (4) the content was hashed and set up as an edgelist, (5) and stored as compressed binary format `gt.gz`, ready being used by [https://graph-tool.skewed.de](graph-tool) library.

-We have prepared 280 data sets for efficient graph analysis.
-Please find all data sets available for download [on this website](http://lod-graph-analysis.mazlo.de/2017-08-22/).
+Please find all data sets "ready and steady" [on this website](http://lod-graph-analysis.mazlo.de/2017-08-22/).
+You can download the data sets and start running graph analysis with graph-tool.

+### Client Software

+The repository of the client software that enables data set preparation and the graph-based analysis can be found here: [https://github.com/mazlo/lodcc](https://github.com/mazlo/lodcc)

+### Scripts and Other Resources
+The folder  `scripts/` contains

+- an R script to reproduce the results reported in the paper,
+- a Juypter notebook to reproduce the results reported in the paper:   https://github.com/mazlo/lod-graph-analysis/blob/master/scripts/lod-analysis-notebook.ipynb

 #### Analysis Results